ashleykmc/firefly-technology.github.io/README.md

 ---

-[This is the website for Firefly Technology](http://firefly-technology.github.io) - a branch of Young Enterprise.
+This is the website for Firefly Technology [(actual page link)](http://firefly-technology.github.io) - a branch of Young Enterprise.

 Any questions, please email [firefly-technology@outlook.com](mailto:fireflytechnology@outlook.com)